JuliaTesting/TestReports.jl/docs/src/manual.md

     It is intended that it `runtests.jl` will not need to be changed to generate a report (unless [properties are being added](#Adding-Properties)).

-    This does assume, however, that `DefaultTestSet`s are being used.
+    This does assume, however, that no custom `TestSet`s are being used.
 In the case of custom `TestSet`s, please see the [discussion](#Custom-TestSet-Types) below.

 The typical use in a CI process would be: